MEDIA RELEASE: CPD welcomes 2026-27 Budget as a vital step toward intergenerational equity and a green energy future

 This measure reflects a key CPD recommendation to build a workforce capable of competing in a global economy that is rapidly decarbonising.
 Without these changes, Australia risks stalling on major infrastructure projects essential for the energy transition due to avoidable labour shortages.

-Taken together, CPD welcomes these budget measures as vital steps toward tackling the growing wealth gap, and building the industries and economy we need for a more prosperous future.
+Taken together, CPD welcomes these budget measures as vital steps toward tackling the growing wealth gap, better supporting children and families, and building the industries and economy we need for a more prosperous future.

 Search